bertvv/ansible-role-bind/README.md

     - slave server
 - set up forward and reverse lookup zone files

 This role supports multiple forward and reverse zones, including for IPv6.
+Although enabling recursion is supported (albeit *strongly* discouraged), consider using another role if you want to set up a caching or forwarding name server.

 Configuring the firewall is not a concern of this role, so you should do this using another role (e.g. [bertvv.rh-base](https://galaxy.ansible.com/bertvv/rh-base/)).

 If you like/use this role, please consider giving it a star.
 Thanks!

+See the [change log](CHANGELOG.md) for notable changes between versions.

 ## Requirements